zilliztech/zdoc/docs/tutorials/data-import/data-import-zero-to-hero.md

 <TabItem value='python'>

-To use the python API, run the following command in your terminal to install __pymilvus__ and __minio__ or upgrade them to the latest version.
+To use the Python API, run the following command in your terminal to install __pymilvus__ and __minio__ or upgrade them to the latest version.

 ```shell
 python3 -m pip install --upgrade pymilvus minio